techidaily/site-win11-tips/source/_posts/steps-to-fix-windows-11s-update-0x800f0922-failure.md

 ## 6\.
 Manually Download and Install Updates

- If updating Windows through the Settings app is throwing an error, you can download and install updates[using the Microsoft update catalog](https://www.makeuseof.com/tag/microsoft-windows-update-catalog/) .
+ If updating Windows through the Settings app is throwing an error, you can download and install updates [using the Microsoft update catalog](https://www.makeuseof.com/tag/microsoft-windows-update-catalog/) .
 You can do it by following the below instructions:

-1. Open the[Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Home.aspx) on your browser.
+1. Open the [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Home.aspx) on your browser.
 2. In the search bar, type the**KB number** of the update you want to install.
 In this case, it's**KB5012643.**
 3. Click**Search.**
 4. In the result window, you'll get two options –**ARM64** and**x64.** Click the**Download** button next to the system type you're using.